 Director, Projekt 3

 Kate Charrington is the director of Projekt 3.
 She supports residential surveyors to deliver improved home survey and valuation reports through enhanced and up-to-date content.
 Kate is a qualified retrofit coordinator and Climate Reality Leader.
 She is focused on driving sustainability and improved standards within residential surveying and is a regular contributor to panels and discussions.
 Kate has twice been shortlisted for RICS Young Surveyor of the Year and has recently been on the Expert Working Group for the RICS Retrofit Standard.
 She is keen to drive forward the role of the residential surveyor, particularly at a time when we are seeing increased energy costs and the continuous impact of climate change on the homes we live in.
+Kate is also part of the sub-group reviewing Section 4 The Report, Appendix A Definition of the Levels and providing oversight for retrofit, sustainability and ESG.

 Professor Richard Fitton MRICS